DoseDock/DoseDock/README.md

 **Want to try everything in Playground quickly?** See `docs/graphql-sandbox.md` for ready-to-paste queries and mutations that cover every resolver.

+**Connecting to Raspberry Pi hardware?** See `docs/hardware-integration.md` for a complete guide on how the software connects to the hardware dispensing system.

 ### Tooling

 All backend commands are defined in the root `Makefile`: